anne-urai/lab_wiki/Practical.md

 I normally go to the Dutch [NVP](https://www.societyforbrainandcognition.nl/) (more cognitive) or [DNM](https://dnm22.azuleon.org/) (more neuro) meetings in person, and to the virtual NeuroMatch conferences.
 Depending on your career stage and interests, you can consider attending FENS, SfN, ECVP, ASSC, CCN.

 I strongly encourage students and postdocs to attend at least one summer school.
 Neuromatch Academy is fantastic, as is the in-person [Rauischolzhausen vision science](http://www.allpsych.uni-giessen.de/rauisch/) one.

+Feel free to explore meetings and conferences, and discuss where you'd like to go!

 ### Laptop
 Once you get a university laptop (talk to Anne before ordering it, to make sure we get you something useful) request it to switch to ['semi-managed'](https://helpdesk.universiteitleiden.nl/tas/public/ssp/content/serviceflow?unid=2c19d2f22cde4c509ff4958b173a2fba).
 Without doing this, you won't be able to install much software.
 Ask Anne how to best do this.